-19. Can you describe the common obstacles you or your peers encounter when trying to complete a Biology/Chemistry degree?

-Usually, all the exams for bio/chem classes happen within the same seven days, making studying stressful and more difficult than it would be otherwise.
-That's been my experience as well as many people I know for the past few semesters.
-Some
+- 19. Can you describe the common obstacles you or your peers encounter when trying to complete a Biology/Chemistry degree? - Usually, all the exams for bio/chem classes happen within the same seven days, making studying stressful and more difficult than it would be otherwise.
+That's been - 1. my experience as well as many people I know for the past few semesters.

-- my experience as wen as many people I know for the past few semesters.
 Some people with disabilities have a hard time with the lab component to class, because missing even one lab can really negatively impact your grade.
 Better preparation or availability for make up lab sessions is something a lot of people I know want. - 2.
 Lack of electives.
 Too many bio majors and not enough courses.
-Organic chemistry

-The most common obstacle I have faced is family issues and personal problems that

-- 3. have caused me to be absent.
+Organic chemistry The most common obstacle I have faced is family issues and personal problems that - 3. have caused me to be absent.
 So since I think the curriculum is taught at such a fast pace, that if you miss one day it throws you off drastically. - Organic chemistry has definitely been a topic of frustration among me and my - 4. peers.
-It's a difficult class and the information is often not applicable to our career paths.

-In my experience tutoring biology courses, I think the educational background of students really is a major factor in the student's success.
-Some students come from
+It's a difficult class and the information is often not applicable to our career paths. - In my experience tutoring biology courses, I think the educational background of students really is a major factor in the student's success.

-- 5. students rearry is a major factor in the student's success.
 Some students come from very poorly-rated high schools and the effort they have to put into the lower level courses can really overwhelm them. - 6.
 Sapling, class registration, capstone options, chemistry - 7.
 Having all these science classes at once is overwhelming. - 8.
 Commuting and working interfere with studying time - 9.
 The tests are some what challenging - 10.
 Using sapling or websites that force you to pay for them